 Impact100 unites women across the globe to fund solutions to the most pressing problems facing humanity.

-We believe in the collaboration and empowerment of diverse women to lead transformational change in their communities.
+We believe in the collaboration and empowerment of diverse women to ignite transformational change in their communities.

 At Least 100 Women